Tide Mills, East Sussex

 Tide Mills is a derelict village in East Sussex, England.
 It lies about two kilometres (1.2 miles) south-east of Newhaven and four kilometres (2.5 miles) north-west of Seaford and is near both Bishopstone and East Blatchington.
 The village was condemned as unfit for habitation in 1936 and abandoned in 1939.

+The last stationmaster at Tidemills was George Alce Foord who was born in 1873 in East Dean, Sussex.

 History

-Thomas Pelham, the politician and prime minister who also held the title Duke of Newcastle, owned land at Bishopstone, and obtained an Act of Parliament which allowed him to use the foreshore of this land for the site of a tide mill.
-Construction began in 1761, but Pelham died in 1768, and it was not completed until 1788.
+Thomas Pelham, the politician and prime minister who also held the title Duke of Newcastle, owned land at Bishopstone, and obtained an act of Parliament, the Bishopstone Tide Mills Act 1762 (2 Geo.
+3. c.
+12 Pr.) that allowed him to use the foreshore of this land for the site of a tide mill.
+Construction began in 1762, but Pelham died in 1768, and it was not completed until 1788.
 Three years later, it was advertised for sale in the Sussex Weekly Advertiser, and at the time contained five pairs of mill stones, which could produce 130 quarters (1.65 tonnes) of wheat each week.
 The exposed location was often a problem, and in 1792 large quantities of flour and wheat were destroyed when the site was hit by a violent storm.

 Thomas Barton bought the mill site, and embarked on a series of improvements to make the mill more efficient.
 He constructed a new three-storey mill building, to house 16 pairs of stones, with which he was able to produce 1,500 sacks (190 tonnes) of flour per week.
 Ownership changed as a series of partnerships were created and then dissolved.
 Barton was in partnership with Edmund Catt just prior to 1800, but the London Gazette in 1801 announced that the agreement was no longer in place.
 Catt then entered into an agreement with his cousin William Catt (1770–1853), but William dissolved this in 1807.
-William Catt was part of a family who had many farming and milling interests in Robertsbridge and Buxted, and was a keen businessman.
+William Catt was part of a family with many farming and milling interests in Robertsbridge and Buxted, and was a keen businessman.
 He managed the mill well, and it became very profitable, despite the occasional storm damage, such as that in 1820 which damaged the mill building, and washed away some of the mill dam.